peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 ### Color schemes

 **Shades / Monochromatic**.
-To create a shades or monochromatic scheme you need to pick one hue and create 4 or 5 swatches of different _brightness_ (B in [HSB](https://en.wikipedia.org/wiki/HSL_and_HSV)).
+To create a monochromatic scheme you need to pick one hue and create 4 or 5 swatches of different _brightness_ (B in [HSB](https://en.wikipedia.org/wiki/HSL_and_HSV)).

 Monochromatic schemes are great for base colors for text and supportive elements like borders, backgrounds, shadows, etc.

 - You would want to have the darkest color have the brightness ~95% and the darkest ~20%.
 - You never want to have your text be an absolute black or #000.
 20% black on a white background is much easier on the eyes, thus easier to read.
-- Try adding a slight blue hue to your greys to achive a more modern, cold grey colors.
+- Try adding a slight blue hue to your greys to achieve a more modern, cold grey colors.

 ```Sass
 $grey-colors: (